christyler80/DBExcelDataManager/README.md

 Important: At this time:

-	PuttyDriver will only work with 32-bit versions of Microsoft Excel 2016 or later.

 	Microsoft Excel 64-bit versions are not currently supported.

 	32-bit or 64-bit versions of Microsoft Windows 10 or Windows 11 operating system are supported.